How to Paint a Room

-Room painting tips: Before starting any paint job, re-mix your paint using a mixing stick or a paint mixing tool.
+Tip: Re-mix your paint often using a mixing stick or a paint mixing tool.
 You should do this any time you leave your paint sitting for an extended period of time.

-To avoid noticeable color variations from separate gallons of paint, once you’ve used half a gallon of paint, refill that can with paint from a different can and mix together.
-If you’re doing a large job, you can mix several gallons into one 5-gallon bucket.
-That way, you’ll be guaranteed color uniformity.
+Tip: Keep your color uniform.
+Once you’ve used half a gallon of paint, refill that can with paint from a different can and mix together.
+If you’re doing a large job, mix several gallons into one 5-gallon bucket.

 Remove your painter’s tape right before or right after the paint dries completely.
 If left on too long, small pieces of the tape can tear and get left behind when being removed.
 Tightly seal remaining paint in cans, thoroughly clean paintbrushes and rollers with warm soapy water, and dispose of used painter’s tape.